 I do not believe we can preach the gospel, if we do not preach justification by faith, without works; nor unless we preach the sovereignty of God in His dispensation of grace; nor unless we exalt the electing, unchangeable, eternal, immutable, conquering love of Jehovah; nor do I think we can preach the gospel, unless we base it upon the special and particular redemption of His elect and chosen people which Christ wrought out upon the cross; nor can I comprehend a gospel which lets saints fall away after they are called, and suffers the children of God to be burned in the fires of damnation after having once believed in Jesus.
 Such a gospel I abhor.

 Spurgeon could call Arminianism heresy (“And what is the heresy of Arminianism but the addition of something to the work of the Redeemer?”) and yet still call the Arminian his brother.
 How could he do this?
-Perhaps because a man may in fact trust in Jesus, may in fact embrace the true gospel of grace in his heart, but be confused and deceived by the preaching of a false gospel.
+I believe it is because a man may in fact trust in Jesus, may in fact embrace the true gospel of grace in his heart, but be confused and deceived by the preaching of a false gospel.
 Such a saint, however, would not make the Arminian church a true church.
 For the pure doctrine of the gospel must be preached as well as believed.
 If simply the conversion of one or two or ten members would make any assembly a true church, regardless of the doctrine being taught, then we could go sit in at a Jehovah’s Witness meeting every week and proclaim that such an assembly, such a congregation, is of God, since we are attending.
 A true child of God can be trapped in Rome, but the charge to such a one would be: “Come out from among them and be separate.”
 The charge should be the same to the true saint in a church preaching the false gospel of Arminianism.

 If Charles Spurgeon is right, then any so-called attempt to be united with Arminianism is a fool’s errand.
 If the distinguishing mark of the church is the pure preaching of the Gospel, how is it that we can call an Arminian church a true church of God?
 I grant this is not an easy topic for many in evangelicalism today.
 Spurgeon’s words would likely not be embraced by many today who are serious Reformed Christians.
 However, we must not shy away from critical thinking simply because the results may be unpleasant.

 When Paul wrote to the Ephesians he noted that immature saints can be “tossed to and fro by the waves and carried about by every wind of doctrine, by human cunning, by craftiness in deceitful schemes” (Ephesians 4:14).
 It may be difficult to see the heart of a professing Christian who attends a false church.
 Such a person may be a Calvinist in his heart, despite being carried about by human cunning and winds of false doctrine.
 What is not difficult, however, is to discern the preaching of a congregation.
-Thus we ought to reject an Arminian congregation as a true church, even while maintaining that an individual therein could be genuinely converted.
-Again, the presence of believers in and of themselves do not make the church true.
+Thus, perhaps we ought to reject an Arminian congregation as a true church, even while maintaining that an individual therein could be genuinely converted.
+Again, the presence of believers in and of itself does not make the church true.
 The pure doctrine of the gospel of the grace of Christ must be found therein.

 Since this is the case, let all churches of Christ emphasize again the true gospel.
 Let pastors preach the gospel with boldness and let them use commensurate boldness in denouncing false gospels.
 The Gospel of Grace must thunder again from congregations if we are to see revival: